ikoshura/ARPhysics/README.md

 # ARPhysics App Privacy Policy

-This document was last updated on [Date].
+This document was last updated on January 5, 2024.

 ## Introduction